kharmabum/fototropik/_pages/quotes.md

 – Jiddu Krishnamurti

 <br>
-> should not pursue goals that are easily achieved.
-One must develop an instinct for what one can just barely achieve through one’s greatest
+> One should not pursue goals that are easily achieved.
+One must develop an instinct for what one can just barely achieve through one’s greatest efforts.

-<br><br>efforts.
-> — Albert Einstein
+— Albert Einstein

 <br>
 > We evolve at the rate of the community we are plugged into.